Create meaningful work on YouTube without abandoning your nervous system.

 A gentler way forward

-Many people try to push themselves through fear when doing creative work.
+Many people try to push themselves through fear when creating and sharing videos on YouTube.

 But for sensitive nervous systems, forcing ourselves often backfires.
 Instead of creating momentum, it can create self-criticism, overwhelm, or shutdown.